 NPM will then go download and install all the packages specified in the package.json.

-For more information on installing npm packages https://docs.npmjs.com/getting-started/installing-npm-packages-locally
+For more information on installing NPM packages https://docs.npmjs.com/getting-started/installing-npm-packages-locally

 Creating the gulpfile.json

 Create a text file named gulpfile.js with the following content, in the root of your project.
 Add the following scaffolding to the new gulpfile.js file.